Emily Jaenson: Career

 Jaenson left her position with the Aces after the 2021 season.

 Personal life

 Jaenson grew up in Lake Villa, Illinois.
 She played soccer and basketball and ran cross-country and track as a child.
 She studied advertising at the University of Illinois at Urbana-Champaign.
 She graduated in 2005.

-She is married to married to Shawn Jaenson, a Navy veteran, and has two sons, Kennedy and Cooper.
+She is to married to Shawn Jaenson, a Navy veteran, and has two sons, Kennedy and Cooper.
 In May 2021, she gave birth to her first daughter, Elin.
 Jaenson is also the host and owner of the Leadership is Female podcast, a series of interviews with female leaders in sports.